simonneutert/fundgrube/README.md

-# fundgrube
+# FUNDGRUBE

 not a script i would show my mother-in-law and brag about it... but, ..., well, it does the job 😅

-## why?
+## Why?

-The Fundgrube does not offer sorting, filtering or anything you would call useful as a user.
+At the time of writing this piece of bits, the "Fundgrube" did not offer sorting, filtering or anything you would call useful for a user.

+> But its a proper online shop with all the bells and whistles since then 🎉

-## what and how?
+## What and how?

 this tool curls through MediaMarkts public [Fundgrube](https://www.mediamarkt.de/de/data/fundgrube) API.

-**IMPORTANT** You need an active [telegram bot](https://core.telegram.org/bots/faq#how-do-i-create-a-bot) to use this script!
+**IMPORTANT** You may want an active [telegram bot](https://core.telegram.org/bots/faq#how-do-i-create-a-bot) to use this script!

 **AND** just the 5 newest pages are being tracked, if you don't set scope on certain outlet ids `export FUNDGRUBE_OUTLET_IDS="418,576,798"` !
 NOT setting this env will track all outlets.

 Results are written to the filesystem utilizing Clojure's [edn data notation](https://github.com/edn-format/edn).
 The file with the last results is being copied and renamed, to serve as the source to identify changes (new postings/products in the Fundgrube 🤫).

+You need JSON not EDN?
+[Use jet](https://github.com/borkdude/jet)!

 Identified changes (products / postings) are then being sent to the telegram bot 🤖